JimZhang37/cloud-developer-project-3-microservice/README.md

 * Postbird
 * Postman

 ### Installing Node and NPM
 This project depends on Nodejs and Node Package Manager (NPM).
 Before continuing, you must download and install Node (NPM is included) from https://nodejs.com/en/download.

+Node (aka NodeJs) is a powerful framework to build network applications using JavaScript (in our case using TypeScript) outside of browsers.
+It has an asynchronous concurrent model which releases the developer from many concerns involving threading and dead-locking.
+Node is used as our server framework along with Express to handle web http requests and responses.

+#### Introduction to TypeScript
+Typescript is a flavor of JavaScript that forces hard typing on variables and methods.
+This prevents implementation errors like passing a string instead of a number.
+It compiles to pure JavaScript.

 ### Installing Ionic Cli
 The Ionic Command Line Interface is required to serve and build the frontend.
 Instructions for installing the CLI can be found in the Ionic Framework Docs.